 Take the egg whites out of the refrigerator about an hour before making the macarons to bring them back to room temperature.
 Line two doubled baking sheets with parchment paper and set aside.

-Place the almond meal, powdered sugar, yuzu/lemon zest and ground ginger in the bowl of a food processor.
+Place the almond flour, powdered sugar, yuzu/lemon zest and ground ginger in the bowl of a food processor.
 Finely grind everything together for a minute or two.
 Stop the processor, scrape the sides and bottom of the bowl, and process again for a minute.
 After processing the sugar-almond mixture, carefully sieve the mixture but put any zest that doesn’t go through the sieve back into the bowl (you want that flavor in your macarons!).
 Reserve.

 Put the egg whites in a large stainless steel bowl.
 Beat at medium/high speed with a handheld or stand mixer.
 Once they start to get bubbly and white and the whisk is lightly leaving marks, slowly add the granulated sugar.
 Keep on beating until stiff peaks form.